Ada-Developers-Academy/core-pses/05/pairs-with-given-sum.md

 * type: paragraph
 * id: 03d126b0-86dc-49db-9647-563c37c3711b
 * title: Create Logical Steps
-* points: 3
 * topics: pse
 ##### !question

-Without writing code, describe how you would implement `pairs_with_given_sum` in enough detail that someone else could write the code.
+Without writing code, describe how you would implement `pairs_with_given_sum` in enough detail that another developer could reasonably implement a solution.
+We should capture the main use cases, but the steps do not need to be a detailed plan for every contingency.
+- The objective is to create a roadmap that we can use to keep ourselves oriented towards our goal
+- It is okay to leave some of the finer details to be worked out in the implementation itself!

+As you write your steps, keep the following guidelines in mind:
+* We want to think about a general approach rather than what the code would look like line-by-line.
 * It may be helpful to break up the problem/algorithm into smaller subproblems/algorithms.
-For example, 1.
-Handle invalid input, 2.
-Given valid input, perform the computation/solve the problem/etc.
+    * For example: 1.
+Handle edge cases, 2.
+Perform the computation/solve the problem/etc.
-* Your logical steps could take the form of a numbered list, pseudo code, or anywhere in between.
+* The steps should be a description as if you were talking out the problem with another person and should be agnostic of any particular language.
+    * As such, they should not include code syntax in the description.

 What's important at this stage is to think through and outline the implementation before writing code.

 ##### !end-question
 ##### !placeholder

 Write the logical steps here.

 ##### !end-placeholder
 ### !explanation

-Example Steps for an O(n<sup>2</sup>) solution:
+Example Steps for an O(n<sup>2</sup>) approach:

-1. Check for valid input
-2. Loop through the `numbers` from the first number to the second last number using a `for i in range...` loop.
+1. Loop through the input `numbers` from the first number to the second last number
-3. Loop through the `numbers` from `i+1` to the last number using a `for j in range...` loop.
+2. Create a nested loop that starts one value past the current index of the outer loop, and then iterates until the last number in the input `numbers`
-4. If `numbers[i] + numbers[j]` is equal to the target, incremement a counter by 1.
+3. If the current value of the outer loop summed with the current value of the inner loop is equal to the target, incremement a counter by 1.
-5. Return the value of the counter
+4. Return the value of the counter

 ### !end-explanation
 ### !end-challenge
 <!-- prettier-ignore-end -->